1C Company: History

 1C was founded in 1991 by Boris Nuraliev in Moscow, Russia.
 In 1992, the company published 1C:Accounting (ru), a bookkeeping software.
 The simplicity, wealth of customization options and its reach through the wide network of dealers, who were entitled to 50% of the sales income, made it possible for the 1C:Accounting software to become the most widespread accounting program across Russia and former USSR states.

 In 1999, the first game developed by 1C was published - Konung: Legends of the North.
 1C also acquired MaddoxGames company.
 In 2006, 1C announced that their trademark was considered "well-known" by Rospatent as an intellectual property status in Russia.

 In 2008, 1C declared its plan of transforming into a large multisectoral holding company.
 Part of its growth strategy was establishing joint ventures with leading and promising enterprises within the IT industry.

-In May 2005, 1C bought Cenega Publishing, a Prague-based publisher and distributor.
+In May 2005, 1C bought Cenega (an abbreviation of "Central European games"), a Prague- and Warsaw-based publisher and distributor.
 This arm was rebranded 1C Publishing EU in May 2007.
-1C Publishing EU uses the trade name 1C Entertainment since late 2018.
+1C Publishing EU used the trade name 1C Entertainment from late 2018 until June 2022.

 In 2008, 1C declared it would become a holding company, stating it would establish joint ventures with companies within the IT industry.
 In October 2011, Baring Vostok Capital Fund acquired a 9% stake of 1C.

 In 2012, 1C partnered with 777 Studios to create 1C Game Studios.

 By 2015, according to the founder and head of the company Boris Nuraliev, the number of subsidiaries and joint ventures of 1C is about 200 companies.

 In April 2016, 1C bought out 27.06% in Megaplan and increased its stake in the company to 99%.
 In August of the same year, a controlling stake was acquired in the restaurant business automation service Quick Resto.
 In October, 1C announced the purchase of a controlling stake in the developer of the cloud-based CRM system amoCRM.

 In September 2016, 1C together with ASCON, created the Renga Software company - the Russian developer of the Renga integrated BIM system.